rmsmportier/CMSCI120Base/chapter5.md

             not_called_msg = "Did you call dir?",
             incorrect_msg = "Check the function you specified for dir.")

-test_function("help", index=1,
-            not_called_msg = "Did you call help on correct function?", incorrect_msg = "Check the syntax for help and the function name.
-Make sure you include module.function syntax.")

 success_msg("Good job.
 This approach can be used for any time we want to use functions from inside add in function modules.")

 ```